hienng9/taxed/README.md

 ### Running the App

---> To run the App, in one terminal:
+--> To run the App, in the same directory, open one terminal:

 ```bash
 python3 -m celery -A taxedwebsite worker -l info